 13. Other transfer of the data to third parties

-Compart AG may pass on data to the following subsidiaries within the group of companies:
+Compart GmbH may pass on data to the following subsidiaries within the group of companies:

 Compart Deutschland GmbH

 The subsidiaries use the data passed on as described here.
 The company to which your data is passed on depends primarily on the subpage from which you have provided us with your data and on regional or linguistic conditions recognizable from the data.
 Standard data protection clauses have been agreed with Compart North America, Inc. in accordance with Art.
 46 Para.
 2 GDPR.

 If your personal data is processed, you are the data subject within the meaning of the GDPR and you have the following rights vis-à-vis the person responsible:

 14.1.
 Right to information